 What if I think the case was filed in the wrong county?

 Talk with a lawyer before filing an answer if you think the case was filed in the wrong county.
 If you file an answer before filing a motion to transfer venue, you may give up your right to argue that the case should be filed in a different county.
+Read Transferring a Family Law Case to Another Court for more information.

 Does filing an answer mean my case is over?